 Savannah was a first for me as a solo adventure.
-It was my first solo staycation in my new home country, and the first time I travelled solo in a rented car (I’m more used to trains, planes, and buses).
+It was my first solo staycation in my then-home country, and the first time I travelled solo in a rental car (I’m more used to trains, planes and buses).
 It was a chance to test out my How to Travel and Stay Safe During a Pandemic tips and put together ideas of what to do and how much it all costs.
 I also had to do some work and found some good spots for digital nomads.

-I chose Savannah as my first solo staycation because I know there is plenty to see and do, much of it outdoors — a bonus right now.
+I chose Savannah as my first solo staycation because I knew there was plenty to see and do, much of it outdoors.
 There is outdoor dining and drinking across the city, catering to every budget.
 And I needed some beach time.
 It had been too long without diving into the ocean and tasting sea salt on my lips for the rest of the day.

 Savannah has been a popular travel destination for years, drawing visitors from across the world.
-There is something for everyone… Long and interesting history?
+There’s something for everyone: Long and interesting history?
 Check.
 Elegant architecture and well-preserved buildings?
 Check.
 Tree-lined streets and shaded squares?
 Check.
-Music on street corners and delicious lowcountry cuisine?
+Music on street corners and delicious low-country cuisine?
 Proximity to the beach for a fun day out?
 Check and check!
 Savannah is also affordable and a city very much on a human scale.
-It’s big enough to be interesting, but small enough to enjoy without getting lost moving from A to B.
+It’s big enough to be interesting, but small enough to enjoy without getting lost when walking around.

 Romantic, gritty Savannah